A person looking at a laptop screen while holding a cup.

 Project performance appraisals

-Project performance appraisals are usually annual or semi-annual meetings between you as manager and a team member to go over their performance for that time span.
+Project performance appraisals are usually annual or semi-annual meetings between you as a manager and a team member to go over their performance for that time span.
 A project performance appraisal is a good time to discuss the team member’s performance so far and offer feedback.

 Now is the time to explore further learning opportunities, gaps in knowledge, and training needs.
 You should discuss strengths as well as weaknesses and set goals with them to help them progress and grow their career – both as an individual and within the team.